SafeExamBrowser/seb-testing/win/2.2pre/README.md

 Here you can find the current preview build of the next major release of SEB for Windows.
 Preview builds don't include all the functionality of the final version, they are not tested thoroughly and they are not intended for productive use.
 You can support us by testing the preview version and give feedback in our forum or by creating an issue here on our GitHub page.

 New in SEB 2.2:
+- Added new asymmetric/symmetric encryption for config files using identity certificate: First encrypt a randomly generated symmetric key using the X.509 certificate, which is then used to encrypt the config data (for better performance when decrypting certificate encrypted config files).
+- Added new option to Config Tool / Config File pane to use old asymmetric-only encryption (for compatibility with SEB < 2.2).
+- Added new settings option in Browser pane "Allow navigating in additional browser windows".
+This allows to separately allow browsing back/forward in new browser windows (for example for additional resources), even if it should not be allowed in the main browser window where the exam is running.
+- SEB config files can now be loaded from servers using authentication (Basic, OAuth etc.) using seb(s):// links.
+Even indirect links (not containing the config file name with the .seb extension, like for example sebs://example.com/download.php?id=2352) are possible.
+Therefore a SEB exam config file can be stored for example into the same Moodle course as the quiz.
+The login session is remembered, therefore students don't have to login twice in SEB if you start SEB/an exam using a seb(s):// link to a config file on an authenticated server.
+Note: Starting SEB by opening a seb(s):// linked config file from an authenticated server doesn't work yet in this build, only opening such indirect seb(s) links from inside SEB.
+- The seb:// and sebs:// URL protocols are now registred in the system and can be used to open SEB with linked settings.
+- SEB now deletes the browser profile folder using the setting "Remove browser profile" (Browser pane in Config Tool).
+The browser profile folder is now also deleted when updating SEB, to prevent problems with not updated, cached browser modules.
+- SEB now uses the config options for setting the browser User Agent.
 - Added AudioControl Component to SEB task bar, which allows to increase/decrease and mute system audio volume.
 Audio can be muted or the audio level preset when starting SEB.
 - Adjusted additional resource submenu handling: Now shows on MouseOver and opens the resource on click.
 - Additional resources on root level display an icon in the task bar